systopia/de.systopia.campaign/USERDOC.md

 Here you can find all relevant information for a specific campaign:

 1. The campaign name
-2. Its parent- and child-campaings (if there are any, otherwise this area is hidden)
+2. Its parent- and sub-campaings (if there are any, otherwise this area is hidden)
 3. Buttons to
     1. View the *Campaign Tree*, a visualization of the campaign relationships
     2. Edit the current campaign